ibz0q/lovelace-bg-animation/README.md

 ## Project Motivation

-Nostalgia. there was a time when the web was full of abstract experiments showcasing what possible with canvas/JS or CSS.
+Nostalgia. there was a time when the web was full of abstract experiments showcasing what possible with canvas/JS or CSS3.
 I wanted to keep that alive and see those experiments on a Home Assistant dashboard.

-Known as digital oblivion.
 Some of the experiments I have saved overtime in my bookmarks have long been lost or forgotten because of the passage of time.
 Occasionally I would save these to disk.
 A number of experiments only exist here now because of this.

 I have tried my best to find references and credit the artists who's original work has been lost to digital oblivion, archive.org links provided if they are available - This is not always the case.